-- Conservative estimates specific to the current FFY Synar survey are provided under Question 10a below. - 10.
-Provide the following information about sample size calculations for the current FFY Synar survey. - a.
-If the State uses the sample size formulas embedded in the Synar Survey Estimation System (SSES) Sample Size Calculator, please provide the following information:
+- 10. Provide the following information about sample size calculations for the current FFY Synar survey. - a.
+If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: